achikin/verma.github.io/_posts/2016-06-15-datascript101-chapter3-fetching-data.md

 ;; => #{[1 alice] [2 bob] [3 kim] [4 aaron] [5 john] [6 mark] [7 kris] [8 paul]}
 {%endhighlight clojure%}

 Ok, nice.
 This kind of output is called relations (may be shows you how data is related?).
-But from processing point of view it could be weird to do processing on this just to get the data the way you want it.
 We can use special syntax to return other things:

 {%highlight clojure%}
 (d/q '[:find [?e ...]